Does King Gizzard & The Lizard Wizard’s ‘Gizzverse’ Really Exist?

 Graphic by Estudio Oscuro

 King Gizzard & The Lizard Wizard are a band from Melbourne, Australia.
-Their mammoth output – 15 albums in nine years, five released in 2017 alone – has earned them a growing international following.
+Their mammoth output – 18 albums in ten years, five released in 2017 alone – has earned them a growing international following.
 While their records offer what seems to be simple combinations of garage rock, prog, jazz, blues, metal and psychedelia, the group’s songs sit heavy with innuendo and deeper meaning.

 The most well-known of these characters is Han-Tyumi.
 First appearing on the closing song cycle of 2017’s Murder of the Universe, Han is the last amongst mankind to be born human before joining the rest of his race in becoming a fully digital being.
 This does not sit well with Han who builds the Soy-Protein Munt Machine, a sentient apparatus embodying what Han believes to be the two defining characteristics of humanity: death and vomiting.

 Not long after its creation, Han and the Munt Machine make the decision to solve their respective shortcomings and merge.
 This, in turn, kicks off a catamorphic chain of events known as the ‘Murder of the Universe’ which occurs across albums Murder of the Universe, Polygondwanaland and Nonagon Infinity.

 This, however, is not the entirety of Han’s story.
 The android is also speculated to be present on Nonagon Infinity and possibly Infest the Rats’ Nest.
 Han also appears on the cover of Fishing for Fishies, an album whose leading single ‘Cyboogie’ chronicles the immediate aftermath of Han’s conversion to robotic form.
 There are a number of more debatable ‘cameos’ such Tyumi’s voice cropping up in ‘Tezeta’ on Sketches of Brunswick East.